watercpp/water/water/temporary/readme.md

     }

 Using `water::temporary::allocator` to allocate and free raw memory is not fun.
 It is difficult to predict what the temporary memory will be used for and prepare easy to use tools for it.
-But the `temporary::vector` exists.
+But `temporary::vector` exists, and `temporary::std_allocator<type, memory>` for STL containers.